-Foodnet Meals on Wheels - \$250
+Foodnet Meals on Wheels - \$5,850

 Currently delivering regular and emergency frozen meals to their entire client base of older adults (i.e. home delivered and congregate clients) due to, and in anticipation of, potential service disruptions related to the COVID-19.
+A second grant provided food delivery during quarantine.